-FAQ Covid-19 - Full-Time Master's Programs
+FAQ Covid-19 - Full-Time Master's programs

-Will classes be online?
+Will the classes be on campus?

 What if I contract COVID-19 whilst I am in Belgium?

 The Belgian hospitals have been very well prepared to treat corona patients.
 The Belgian healthcare system is one of the best in the world.
 Every corona patient is being treated in a private room at intensive care.
-Even during the peak of the pandemic in March / April, Belgian intensive care units did not go over 50% of their maximum capacity.

 What if I am still not allowed to travel when my program starts?